 A family is plagued by strange occurrences inside their home, while the town they live in is facing a tragedy of its own.
 What transpires is something you’d never expect, leaving your jaw permanently fixated to the floor.
 Directed by Adam Randall (iBoy) and written by Devon Graye, I See You is a completely unpredictable thriller — original, mind-numbing and totally twisted.

 At home, each member of the Harper family begins to notice bizarre happenings inside.
-However, they brush them off for the most part.
 Jackie finds all their silverware missing, but blames a window repairman for the theft, and Greg begins to notice family photos disappearing.
-Both begin to suspect their son for other oddities, but he swears to know nothing about them.
+As things continue, both begin to suspect their son, but he swears to know nothing about it.

 With so many mysteries surrounding her family, both professionally and personally, Jackie will fail to see exactly what has found its way in.

 At the start, you expect this film to be a traditional thriller.
 There is a lot going on plot-wise: it’s a family drama with a kidnapping subplot.
 Slowly we are introduced to another aspect of the film, this sort of supernatural-esque mystery of what’s going on inside their home.
 With disappearing objects, strange sounds, and more.
-Is this family dealing with a ghost or is their son truly acting out?
-This film is packed with so much, though it balances the dramas perfectly.
+Is this family dealing with a ghost or is their son acting out?
+This film is packed with so much, though it balances well.